 Incumbents in this class may be required by the appointing authority to possess and retain appropriate current licenses, permits and/or certifications.

-This replaces the existing specification for the class of Plant Facilities Engineer 2 in Salary Groups FM 32 approved effective May 1, 2015.
-(Revised to remove parenthetical titles) Action No. 19-023
+This replaces the existing specification for the class of Plant Facilities Engineer 2 (40 Hour) in Salary Group FM 32 approved effective April 15, 2019.
+(Revised to allow usage at the Department of Transportation) Action No. 21-014

 DEFINITION OF INSTITUTION TYPE